 While most of the swelling and discoloration will be gone a month or two after surgery, some swelling can remain for six months or more.
 Your surgeon will schedule follow-up visits to monitor your progress and to see if any additional procedures are needed.

 If you have any unusual symptoms between visits — for example, heavy bleeding or a sudden increase in pain — or any questions about what you can and can’t do; don't hesitate to call your doctor.

 Arm Lift is a highly effective technique for giving you a new body contour.
-The results are permanent, provided that you eat sensibly and exercise regularly and do not gain weight.
+The results are long-lasting, provided that you eat sensibly and exercise regularly and do not gain weight.

 Most patients are very satisfied with the results of their arm lift — they feel more comfortable in a wide variety of clothes, and more at ease with their bodies.
 As long as your expectations are realistic, you should be happy with your new shape.

 Dr. Darrick E. Antell and his staff will be happy to discuss Arm Lift Surgery with you.
 Please call for a private consultation or schedule an appointment online at our office.